Consumer Medicine Information

 How to use it

-FORTEO is given by injection under the skin (subcutaneous) into the thigh or abdomen.
+FORTEO is given by injection under the skin (subcutaneous) into the

 Your healthcare professional (doctor or nurse) should teach you how to use the FORTEO